Your cart is currently empty!

 High Mast Lighting involves a mounting height of 80 feet or more.
 The conventional mounting height is 120 feet.
 There can be numerous luminaries per pole.

-The amount of luminaries is based on the needed light level.
+The number of luminaries is based on the needed light level.
 The biggest number of luminaries per pole is 12 to 16 lights.
-With the help of cables, the luminaries are connected to a ring and to a winch in the base of the pole.
+With the help of cables, the luminaries are connected to a ring and to a winch at the base of the pole.

-The luminaries and the ring lower to the ground with the help of the winch for maintenance.
+The luminaries and the ring are lowered to the ground with the help of the winch for maintenance.
 For this, either a previously installed electric motor is used to lower the ring, or a heavy-duty drill motor is attached to the pole to operate the winch.